open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/instrumentation/graphql.md

 **Status**: [Experimental](../../../document-status.md)

-This document defines semantic conventions to apply when instrumenting the GraphQL Server.
+This document defines semantic conventions to apply when instrumenting the GraphQL implementation.
 They map GraphQL operations to attributes on a Span.

-**Span kind:** MUST always be `INTERNAL`.

 The **span name** MUST be of the format `<graphql.operation.type> <graphql.operation.name>` provided that `graphql.operation.type` and `graphql.operation.name` are available.
 If `graphql.operation.name` is not available, the